digitalronin/iplist/README.md

 Iplist
 ======

-  Expand IP range(s) into a list of IP tuples
+  Elixir library and command-line tool to expand IP range(s) into a list of IP tuples

 ## Install